thu-tram/mangg-may-tinh/routing/distance-vector.md

 Time passes.
 By t=11 (five seconds later), the busted route still has 5 seconds of TTL remaining.

-At t=11, we get another announcement: ``I'm R1, and A is 1 away from me.''
+At t=11, we get another announcement: "I'm R1, and A is 1 away from me."
 R1 is re-sending its announcement from earlier.
 Again, we look in our table, and we still have an entry for A, so we reject this announcement again.

 Again, if only we had some way to know that our existing route is busted...then we could accept this new advertisement.
 With our current approach, however, we're doomed to keep using the busted path for the remaining 5 seconds.